This post may contain affiliate links. Please read my disclosure and privacy policy.

 But the greatest feat of strength and endurance is trying to eat any of it for days, let alone weeks or months, on end.

 They are, quite possibly, the most luscious, fudgy, chocolate-rich brownies you have ever tasted.
-Savor the decadence, you deserve it.
+Eating this healthy brownie will also make you feel like a superhero.

 Meanwhile, this indulgence will be providing you with a host of nutrients that will power you through triathlons, marathons (of running, errands, chores, you name it), and leviathan loads of lifting (of weights, laundry, leaf bags), and everything in between.
 Here’s why: